gokulnair2001/Edditordo/README.md

 # Edditordo

-Edditordo is an Image editor used to add various kinds of Filters on Image using Core Image library
+Edditordo is an image editor used to add various kinds of Filters on Image using Core Image library

 ![Badge](https://img.shields.io/badge/License-MIT-yellow)
 ![Badge](https://img.shields.io/badge/Xcode-11.6-green)